21st May 2020

 Extension of UCAS Undergraduate Decision Deadline

-Earlier this week, UCAs emailed to tell us they were extending May’s UCAS Undergraduate decision and reply deadlines following an announcement by the UK Government, asking universities and colleges in England to hold back from making unconditional offers or amending existing offers.
+UCAs have extended May’s UCAS Undergraduate decision and reply deadlines following an announcement by the UK Government, asking universities and colleges in England to hold back from making unconditional offers or amending existing offers.

 UCAs Have now confirmed the new dates: